lsarrazi/trait-views-article/README.md

 **Reference implementation for experimentation and discussion**

-This repository contains a reference implementation of the concepts explored in the article "Trait Views: exposing behavior without inheritance".
+This repository contains a reference implementation of the concepts explored in the article *"Trait Views: exposing behavior without inheritance"*.

 ## ⚠️ Important Notice